wjmellon/apmFinalProject/README.md

 ## initialAdamnoNv.py
 Cut nv from dataset and run initial adam

+## dataverse_files
+Contains metadata needed to run scripts.
+Images will need to be fetched and locally placed in folder.

 These scripts require the "HAM10000_images_part_1", "HAM10000_images_part_2", and "ISIC2018_Task3_Test_Images" folders in "dataverse_files".
 Those files can be found at (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T)